Dart-for-Apps/flutter-packages/mouse_cursor/README.md

 # MouseCursor

-This widget change mouse cursor when the mouse pointer is in the range of the widget.
+This widget changes a mouse cursor when the mouse pointer is in the range of the widget.
 This will give more web-like experience when the app is `flutter web` app.
 On android/ios app, this does not effect anything.